LinnSC/semester-project-2/README.md

 ## Description

-This is the semester project of the third semester of Front-end Development at Noroff.
+This is the semester project of the first semester of Front-end development 2nd year.
 The goal of this semester project was to create an e-commerce website that had both customer-facing and admin sections.
 <br>
 In my project I created a vintage online store, called "Pre Loved", selling vintage luxury items such as bags, shoes and jewelry.
 <br>